1894 Waitemata by-election

 The 1894 Waitemata by-election was a by-election held on 9 April 1894 during the 12th New Zealand Parliament in the rural North Island seat of the Waitemata.

 The contest was won by the independent conservative candidate William Massey.
 Massey somewhat narrowly beat the Liberal candidate Jackson Palmer recording only a 173-vote majority.

 Background

 The seat was declared vacant when sitting MP Richard Monk had his election declared void.
 Opposition supporters in the Waitemata area sent a telegram to Massey asking him to stand in the by-election on their behalf.
 Massey was allegedly atop a haystack when the telegram arrived and it was passed up to him on a pitchfork.
 He decided to accept.
 Massey's nomination for the election also came under scrutiny, with a written objection being lodged against him on the alleged ground that one of the men who nominated him was not qualified to do so.
+Massey was supported by the National Association.